 She is the author of the books Grandes actrices del cine español; and Ni puta ni santa.
 Las memorias de La Veneno and she recently published Vestidas de azul.
 Análisis social y cinematográfico de la mujer transexual en los años de la Transición española.

 She directed the documentary Manolita, la Chen de Arcos, awarded Best Spanish Documentary at the LesGaiCineMad 2016.
 It contains the testimony and experiences of the first transsexual who managed to become a mother through adoption in Spain.
-She is currently a contributor to the radio programme “A vivir Madrid” on Cadena Ser.
+She is currently a collaboration at the radio programme “A vivir Madrid” on Cadena Ser.

 An actor who started out in theatre and was always interested in collective creation and in searching for new scenic languages from the very beginning.
 In the field of cinema, he won the Goya Award for Best New Actor for the film Handia (Aitor Arregi, Jon Garaño, 2017).
 Errementari (Paul Urkijo, 2018) and Soinujolearen semea (2019) stand out amongst his most recent work.
 This year, he will release the series Patria (Félix Viscarret, Oscar Pedraza) for HBO and the feature films Hil-kanpaiak (Imanol Rayo) and Mía y Moi (Borja de la Vega).
 As regards theatre, we will be able to see him in Madre Coraje at the Teatro Arriaga, directed by María Goiricelaya.